-Step 2: Selecting a Home – Select a home and discuss the purchase with the seller or selling agent.
+Select a home and discuss the purchase with the seller or selling agent.
 Sign a purchase contract conditioned on approval of your VA home loan.
 Present your Certificate of Eligibility (if available) to the selected lender and complete a loan application.
 You can also get your Certificate of Eligibility from your lender through the Automated Certificate of Eligibility (ACE) system.
 This Internet-based application can establish your eligibility and issue an online Certificate of Eligibility in a matter of seconds.
-However, not all requests can be processed through ACE – only those Veterans for whom the VA has sufficient data are eligible for this streamlined process.
+However, not all requests can be processed through ACE – only those veterans for whom the VA has sufficient data are eligible for this streamlined process.

 NOTE: You may be required to pay for the credit report and appraisal unless the seller agrees to pay.